SebaMagoi/SebaMagoi/README.md

 - 👋 Hi, I’m @SebaMagoi
+- 🇺🇾 I was born and live in Montevideo, Uruguay
 - 👀 I’m interested in  Useful technology, applied in everyday life.
+I like to learn something new every day.
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...